DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 // The && is evaluated first followed by the ||.
 ```

-When you are in doubt, just use parantheses.
+When you are in doubt, just use parentheses.

 ## Control Structures

-Know that we can create more complex boolean statements we need a way to use them.
-This is where Control structures come in.
+Now that we can create more complex boolean statements we need a way to use them.
+This is where ["Control Structures"](http://faculty.cs.niu.edu/~hutchins/csci473/control.htm) come in.

 ### If Statements